 What is a Classical Homeschooling Curriculum?

+There are many different types of homeschooling curriculum available today.
 A classical homeschooling curriculum is a program you can use to teach your children in the way of classical education at home.

 A program like this will teach students in three stages: